-- Detailed presentations (listed in Section V) - A comprehensive monograph titled Earnings Quality, which serves as a recommended text and is available at https://ssrn.com/abstract=3794378. - Two excel workbooks (Ratio Analysis and Project Analysis and Valuation) - Practice exercises, cases, and problem sets.
+- Detailed presentations (listed in Section V) - A comprehensive monograph titled Earnings Quality, Fundamental Analysis and Valuation, which serves as a recommended text and is available at https://ssrn.com/abstract=3794378. - Two excel workbooks (Ratio Analysis and Project Analysis and Valuation) - Practice cases and problem sets.